shadow578/homeassistant_sma-ennexos/README.md

 # Notice

 This integration is not affiliated with SMA Solar Technology AG in any way.
-The SMA and SMA Data Manager names and logos are trademarks of SMA Solar Technology AG.
 Use at your own risk.

+The SMA, SMA ennexOS, SMA Data Manager and SMA Sunny Tripower X names and logos are trademarks of SMA Solar Technology AG.

 ***